Ashosy/DelaloProject/README.md

 # DelaloProject

-This is the backend part of a flutter delalo app using Nodejs, Express js and Mongodb.
+This repository includes the backend and frontend of a flutter app called Delalo, which is made using Nodejs, Express js and Mongodb.

 Description: